Sanjeevani09/Janani-Jivan/README.md

 # Janani Jivan

-Janani Jivan is a transformative digital platform dedicated to enhancing maternal healthcare in India.
+Janani Jivan is a transformative digital platform that enhances maternal healthcare in India.
 It provides personalized diet plans, an intuitive hospital locator, expert consultations, access to government schemes, and a reminder system to streamline care throughout pregnancy.

 ## Table of Contents